HossamMohsen7/zod-express-validator/README.md

 );
 ```

 Note: You can skip any of the schemas if you don't want to validate it.
+**Important Note: For validation of `params` and `query` your must always use `z.coerce` to convert the values to the correct type**

 ### Usage with Controllers